Could Taylor Swift’s Upcoming Tour Include Performances By Zayn Malik?

 “I cannot apologise (sic) enough but I want to be honest with everyone who has patiently waited to see me, I promise I will do my best to make this up to everybody I’ve let down today,” he continued.
 “I know those who suffer anxiety will understand and I hope those who don’t can empathises (sic) with my situation.”

-While Taylor Swift’s plans for a new album and tour remain up in the air, her close friend and fellow singer, Ed Sheeran, recently confirmed that Swift has been working on several new tracks and said they might be released at the end of this year.
+While Taylor Swift’s plans for a new album and tour remain up in the air, her close friend and fellow singer, Ed Sheeran, recently confirmed that Swift has been working on several new tracks and said they may be released at the end of this year.

 “[Taylor Swift] isn’t going to be releasing until probably the end of this year — Christmas is the smartest time to release because that’s when everyone buys records,” he said during an interview with BBC News, via a report by Entertainment Weekly.

 Throughout 2016, Taylor Swift was said to be working on music, but it was her personal life that took center stage.
-As fans of the singer may recall, Taylor Swift began the year with DJ Calvin Harris but ultimately parted ways with Harris to pursue a relationship with actor Tom Hiddleston, who she split from in September.
+As fans of the singer may recall, Taylor Swift began the year with DJ Calvin Harris but ultimately parted ways with Harris in lieu of a relationship with actor Tom Hiddleston, who she split from in September.

 [Featured Image by Christopher Polk/Getty Images]